Note: This manufacturer is excluded from all promotions

 - Easy to administer has the consistency of a solution with the prolonged contact time of an ointment

 By virtue of its three active ingredients Gentamicin, Betamethasone, and Clotrimazole, Otomax ointment provides antibacterial, anti-inflammatory, and antifungal activity to combat infections of the outer ear accompanied by inflammation.

 Otomax may have negative interactions with other products.
 Disclose to your veterinarian everything you are giving your dog.

 Use this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 The usual dose for dogs less than 30 lbs is 4 drops into the ear canal twice a day, and for dogs over 30 lbs use 8 drops into the ear canal twice a day.
-Store Otomax at room temperature, away from moisture and heat.
-Keep out of the reach of children or pets.

 Apply the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not give a double dose of the medication.